Persnickety-Rose/spat/code/sample_tests/PLUGIN_VS_TRADITIONAL.md

 This document compares the traditional inheritance-based approach (like `WP_APIs.py`) with the new plugin framework approach.

+**⚠️ MIGRATION COMPLETED**: The traditional approach has been successfully migrated to the plugin framework.
+This document is now for reference only.

 ## Traditional Approach (WP_APIs.py)

 ### How it works: